gitops-tools/image-updater/README.md

 A Kubernetes `Deployment` is provided in [./deploy/deployment.yaml](./deploy/deployment.yaml).

-The service is not dependent on being executed within a Kubernetes cluster.
+The service is **not** dependent on being executed within a Kubernetes cluster.

 ## Choosing a hook parser

 By default, this accepts hooks from Docker hub but the deployment can easily be changed to support Quay.io.

+The `--parser` command-line option chooses which of the supported (Quay, Docker) hook formats to parse.

 ## Exposing the Handler

-The Service exposes a Hook handler at `/` on port 8080 that handles the hooks.
+The Service exposes a Hook handler at `/` on port 8080 that handles the configured hook type.

 ## Building